Carlo-Defilippis/Recipe_App/README.md

 ## INSTALLATION

 Download Cupboard Cleanout from store.
-Available for ios and droid devices.
+Available for ios and android devices.

 ## QUESTIONS
 If you have any questions about this repository, please feel free to reach out to any of the team members (listed below).